Minh3119/drunk/README.md

 # drunk
-No external-dependency required, hard-coded Python script that shows lyrics in the most dumbest way possible
+No external-dependency required, hard-coded Python script that shows lyrics in the dumbest way possible

 ## Installation